Logotype

 We aim to lead the way in operating sustainably by investing in sustainable solutions and involving suppliers and property owners.

 In the long-term, we aim to be fossil-free.
-By 2030, our ambition is to reduce CO2 emissions (carbon dioxide equivalents per square meter) compared with the base year 2019.
+By 2030, our ambition is to reduce CO2 emissions (carbon dioxide equivalents per square meter) by 50% compared with the base year 2019.

 CO2 emissions